Royce Abbey

-Royce Abbey AO, DCM (8 June 1922 – 20 February 2014) was an Australian who was President of Rotary International in 1988-89.
+Royce Abbey AO, DCM (8 June 1922 – 20 February 2014) was an Australian who was President of Rotary International in 1988–89.

 Career

 Royce Abbey was educated at state primary and secondary schools in Footscray, Victoria.
 When he left school in his mid-teens he worked as a shoeshine boy and messenger at a shoe shop and then in a real estate agency.
 In 1941, he enlisted in the Australian Army and was deployed in New Guinea and New Britain during World War II.
 He was awarded a Distinguished Service Medal (Australia) for bravery and leadership during fighting.
 He was later commissioned as a lieutenant.

 After the war, he joined his brother in a family-owned window shades manufacturing business, Dural Leeds, which was later taken over by the multinational company Hunter Douglas.
 After 5 years as marketing director for Hunter Douglas, he established his own business, Abbey Marketing.

 Community service

-Royce Abbey joined the Rotary Club of Essendon in 1954, becoming Club President in 1963-64 and District 280 (9800) Governor in 1969-70.
-He was elected to the Rotary International Board in 1976-77 and served as Vice-President in 1977-78.
-He was inaugural Chairman of the Board of Australian Rotary Health from 1982-1988.
+Royce Abbey joined the Rotary Club of Essendon in 1954, becoming Club President in 1963-64 and District 280 (9800) Governor in 1969–70.
+He was elected to the Rotary International Board in 1976-77 and served as vice-president in 1977–78.
+He was inaugural chairman of the Board of Australian Rotary Health from 1982 to 1988.
 In 1988-89 he became President of Rotary International.
-His time as President included the continued development of the Polio Plus campaign for Poliomyelitis eradication and the re-establishment of Rotary Clubs in countries from the former Soviet Union.
+His time as president included the continued development of the Polio Plus campaign for Poliomyelitis eradication and the re-establishment of Rotary Clubs in countries from the former Soviet Union.

 Royce Abbey was involved in a number of other community service activities, including: